pchaudhari23/Software_Notes/8. Artificial Intelligence/Topics/Azure AI/AI 102 exam guide.md

 ---

-2. Process and translate speech
+2. Process and translate speech:

    - Integrate generative AI speaking capabilities in an application
    - Implement text-to-speech and speech-to-text using Azure AI Speech